 - In the Season 1 episode "Machismo" of Criminal Minds, the BAU team arrive in Mexico on, you guessed it, the Day of the Dead.

-- The upcoming spin-off Criminal Minds: Beyond Borders has episodes set in India during Holi and Spain during the Running of the Bulls (incidentally shot in the very same set used in Caroline in the City).
+- The spin-off Criminal Minds: Beyond Borders has episodes set in India during Holi and in Spain during the Running of the Bulls (incidentally shot in the very same set used in Caroline in the City).
 At least, this time there is some justification provided by the fact that the show is about a FBI unit that provides help to American citizens abroad (such as troubled tourists attending a foreign festival).

 - In season one of Treme, an entire episode is devoted to Mardi Gras 2006, the first after Hurricane Katrina.
 However, the season's actual climax comes on St. Joseph's Day.

 - In one episode of The Sarah Connor Chronicles, the characters go to Mexico and briefly take part in the Day of the Dead celebrations.
 A few episodes ago the date had been established as November 18, 16 days after the Day of the Dead.

 - That's not the only time the writers got their timeline messed up...

 - Averted in The Suite Life on Deck.
 The ship stops in New Orleans and Woody appears in Mardi Gras attire asking everyone if they're ready for the celebration.
 Cody tells him no because Mardi Gras isn't for another 3 months.

 - The Wild Wild West's "The Night Of The Underground Terror" begins during Mardi Gras in New Orleans.
 Averted in the same series' "The Night Of The Diva," which though entirely taking place in the city never even mentions the festival.
 (Ironically, masks and disguises are actually key to the plot in this case.)